screeps/docs/api/source/Game.md

-An object with your global resources that are bound to the account, like subscription tokens.
+An object with your global resources that are bound to the account, like pixels or cpu unlocks.
 Each object key is a resource constant, values are resources amounts.